 ISTE Standards

-These ISTE Educator Standards highlight the skills and mindsets educators need to support meaningful, technology-rich learning.
-Each standard on this page is paired with artifacts and reflections that illustrate how I design engaging instruction, collaborate with others, and empower students to take ownership of their learning.
-This collection represents the ways I strive to create thoughtful, innovative learning experiences in my classroom.
+The International Society for Technology Education (ISTE) Educator Standards highlight the skills and mindsets needed to support meaningful, technology-rich learning.
+Each standard on this page is paired with reflections that demonstrate how I design engaging instruction, collaborate with others, and empower students to take ownership of their learning.

 Learner